camelot-dev/camelot/docs/index.rst

 .. image:: https://img.shields.io/badge/continous%20quality-deepsource-lightgrey
     :target: https://deepsource.io/gh/camelot-dev/camelot/?ref=repository-badge

-**Camelot** is a Python library that makes it easy for *anyone* to extract tables from PDF files!
+**Camelot** is a Python library that can help you extract tables from PDFs!

-.. note:: You can also check out `Excalibur`_, which is a web interface for Camelot!
+.. note:: You can also check out `Excalibur`_, the web interface to Camelot!

 .. _Excalibur: https://github.com/camelot-dev/excalibur

 ----

-**Here's how you can extract tables from PDF files.** Check out the PDF used in this example `here`_.
+**Here's how you can extract tables from PDFs.** You can check out the PDF used in this example `here`_.

 .. _here: _static/pdf/foo.pdf